What Does It Mean to Be Nearsighted? 4 Myopia Symptoms to Know

 Home > Blog > What Does It Mean to Be Nearsighted?
 4 Myopia Symptoms to Know

-Nearsightedness, or myopia, is a highly common vision issue that is typically diagnosed before the age of 20.
+Nearsightedness, or Myopia Symptoms, is a prevalent vision issue typically diagnosed before age 20.
 Your peripheral vision is affected by myopia.
-Objects that are far away, like road signs or aisle markings in a grocery store, are difficult for you to see, but you can see objects that are close up pretty well.
+Objects that are far away, like road signs or aisle markings in a grocery store, are challenging to see, but you can see objects that are close up pretty well.
 Myopia is becoming more common.
-Discover the causes of dry eyes and the dry eye treatments available to you in Dubai.
+Discover the causes of dry eyes and the treatments available in Dubai.

 A person with myopia, often known as nearsightedness, has trouble seeing things in the distance but not up close.
 For instance, a person with nearsightedness may be able to see highway signs from as close as a few feet away.
 A significant number of people have myopia.

-With glasses, contacts, or surgery, myopia is often managed as a minor annoyance.
-It occasionally happens to have degenerative myopia, a progressive kind of myopia that can be quite harmful and plays a significant role in legal blindness.
+Myopia is often managed as a minor annoyance with glasses, contacts, or surgery.
+However, it occasionally happens to have degenerative myopia, a progressive kind of myopia that can be quite harmful and plays a significant role in legal blindness.
 Degenerative myopia only affects 2% of the general population.
 It is more prevalent in Jews, Japanese, Chinese, and people from the Middle East and is thought to be hereditary.

 What is going on with the eyes?